Pinafore/848Q/tfidf/README.md

 Coding (in tfidf_guesser.py:

 1. (Optional) Store necessary data in the constructor so you can do classification later.
-1. You will need the pickle files generated from ``buzzer.py``.
-You can generate these files again using the ``qanta.guesstrain.json.gz`` file in the data directory.
 1. Modify the _train_ function so that the class stores what it needs to store to guess at what the answer is.
 1. Modify the _call_ function so that it finds the closest indicies (in terms of *cosine* similarity) to the query.